 These are bonds sold by the U.S. government and backed by the Treasury.
 They are also used as an indicator of how confident investors are in the market.

 Why is the Rate on this Investment so Important?

-The 10 year treasury bond yield has generally been used as an indicator for a number of economic factors.
 During times of high confidence, investors usually look elsewhere for higher risk, higher return forms of investment, which causes the bond price to go down and its yield to go up.
-This is why even slight movements in the yield on this bond can show promise for returns on multiple kinds of investments.
+This is why even slight movements in the yield on this bond could show promise for returns on multiple kinds of investments.

-While it is not important to understand all of the financial terminology associated with this indicator and the specifics of investing, anyone who is preparing to take out a mortgage can benefit from the savings associated with lower yields.
-This means that a time like the present is great for taking out a mortgage or refinancing, as you will end up owing much less money over the course of the loan due to lower interest on your payments.
+While it is not important to understand all of the financial terminology associated with this indicator and the specifics of investing, anyone who is preparing to take out a mortgage could benefit from the savings associated with lower yields.
+It is recommended to see a tax advisor or licensed investment representative for further guidance and explanation.

 Have more questions about the mortgage process?
 See your top mortgage questions answered by Wyndham Capital Mortgage’s loan officers!

 *Wyndham Capital Mortgage commissioned Atomik Research to run an online survey of 2,342 adults in the United States for their Mortgage 101 survey.
 The margin of error fell within +/- 2 percentage points with a confidence interval of 95 percent.
 The fieldwork took place between March 23rd and March 29th, 2021.
 Atomik Research is an independent creative market research agency.